Maintaining your container farm properly will save you the headache of dealing with the nasty consequences of neglect.

 Whether you’re a new farmer or just trying to get an idea of what to expect, this list is for you!

-We spoke to Andrew Wise, our Pure Greens Head Grower, to hear some of his words of wisdom regarding container farm maintenance.
+We spoke to Grant Gordon, our Pure Greens Head Grower, to hear some of his words of wisdom regarding container farm maintenance.

 Maintaining your container farm mostly involves staying vigilant against harmful influences.